Nivolumab (Opdivo®) is used to treat:

 Effects on the heart

-Contact your doctor straight away if you have any of these symptoms during treatment or after it finishes:
+Call your doctor straight away on the 24-hour number the hospital has given you if you have any of these symptoms during or after treatment:

 - pain or tightness in your chest